neatnik/terminal.land/guide/basics.md

+%{
+"title": "The Basics",
+"description": "Here’s your crash course in Terminal Land.
+Follow along here and you’ll be up to speed in no time!"
+}%

 # The Basics

 Here’s your crash course in Terminal Land.
 Follow along here and you’ll be up to speed in no time!